you3quan2/youquan-blog/_posts/2020-03-31-start-aspnet-c-web.md

 ## Why we need to learn this?
 I believe you are here because you want/have to learn [ASP.NET Web Programming](https://dotnet.microsoft.com/apps/aspnet).
 To learn ASP.NET, we need to use its defacto IDE - [Microsoft Visual Studio](https://visualstudio.microsoft.com/).

 My experience tells me that it is always better to start by having a brief tour on the tool which we are going to use in developing a project.
-It is going to save a huge amount of time throughout our learning process later on if we first learn to master the tools.
+It is going to save a huge amount of time throughout the learning process later if we first learn to master the tools.

 ## Requirements
 Microsoft Visual Studio (I am using the 2019 version).
 See [here](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019) on how to download and install.